skoval/meta-analysis/chapter4.md

 ---
-title       : Meta-Analysis and R description : Exercises to accompany the Lecture 1.4 for `Meta-Analysis with R'
+title       : Meta-Analysis and R description : Exercises to accompany Lecture 1.4 for `Meta-Analysis with R'

 --- type:NormalExercise lang:r  xp:100 skills:1